Minterne Magna, St Andrew's Church

 In the chapel are memorials to the local Napier family.
 The most impressive is an exceptional monument to Sir Nathaniel Napier, which takes up the entire east wall of the chapel.
 Sir Nathaniel was responsible for the almshouses in Dorchester.

-The stained glass windows are Victorian, with the exception of several 15th century fragments in the nave.
+The stained glass windows are Victorian, with the exception of several 15th-century fragments in the nave.
 The windows record the history of the Digby family.
 Look for the window commemorating the 10th Baron Digby.
-Beside it is window dedicated to Almarus Digby, who died in 1886.
+Beside it is a window dedicated to Almarus Digby, who died in 1886.
 Behind the altar is a window given by the 9th Baron Digby in honour of his wife Lady Theresa Fox-Strangways.
 Look for the memorial to Admiral Sir Henry Digby, who fought at the Battle of Trafalgar in 1805.

 Hanging near the west gallery is a banner of the Order of the Garter belonging to the 11th Baron Digby.
 This banner originally hung over the Baron's stall in St George's Chapel at Windsor Castle, the home of the Order of the Garter.